Dentonknifeworks/Timeset-Raspberry-PI/README.md

 www-data ALL=(ALL) NOPASSWD: /bin/date, /bin/timedatectl

 Time to test and use it
-Point your web browsers device that is connected to the Raspbery PI to your allsky page and click the timeset on the left It will pull from that device the time and date next hit submit and a results page will be displayed.
-Hit the return to Home and done.
+Point your web browsers to your device \<device ip>\timeset.html Example one of mine is 192.168.254.178\timeset.html
+It will pull from that device the time and date next hit submit and a results page will be displayed.

 If you decide to connect the internet and need NTP back on.
 Open a terminal window and pass this command sudo timedatectl set-ntp true This will allow the PI to get the time form the internet.